Lucevar/mw-immersion-mods/articles/atmospherics.md

 # Objects
 ![Throbbing Meat](https://staticdelivery.nexusmods.com/mods/100/images/45339/45339-1519417720-361595880.jpeg)
 [**R-Zero's Throbbing Meat**](https://www.nexusmods.com/morrowind/mods/45339) by R-Zero
+This is an animated replacer for corprus meat chunks, based on the premise that even when they're cut off from their host, the hunks continue to "live" and mutate.
+Corprus meat now sometimes has eyes, teeth, and hair - and it visibly throbs and pulses.
+It is vile, disgusting, disturbing on a visceral level... and thus incredibly effective at what it sets out to do.
+10/10 would recommend.
 **Compatibility:** Should be compatible with both MWSE-Lua and OpenMW.

 ![Nocturnal Moths](https://staticdelivery.nexusmods.com/mods/100/images/44148-0-1457131648.jpg)
 [**Nocturnal Moths**](https://www.nexusmods.com/morrowind/mods/44148) by R-zero
+On clear nights, moths will now be attracted to outside lanterns, swarming around them.
 **Compatibility:** Should be compatible with both MWSE-Lua and OpenMW.

 And that's it for now!
 Thanks for sticking with me this far, and happy Morrowind-ing.
 For even more SFX mods (but way less waffle), check out my [SFX mods list](https://github.com/Lucevar/mw-immersion-mods/blob/master/sfx.md)